 Delaware & Lehigh Heritage Trail

-Two of us biked from home to New Hope, Pa., and the D&L trail, where our Garmin told us the next turn was in 35 miles.
+Two of us biked from home to New Hope, Pa., to reach the D&L trail, where our Garmin told us the next turn was in 35 miles.
 So you can’t get lost between there and Easton!
-And while the trail is less straightforward between Easton and Bethlehem (we spent the night there), we want to return, bike to Allentown and turn north, though it will mean dealing with a road gap.

 If you’re biking on a Saturday, you might catch a polo match along the way.